Kiuwan logo

 Security Misconfiguration

-Examples of security misconfigurations include not changing the default settings on new software or making storage buckets in cloud infrastructure publicly accessible.
+Examples of security misconfigurations include failing to change the default settings on new software and making storage buckets in cloud infrastructure publicly accessible.
 Bad actors use security misconfigurations to install malware within networks and access sensitive database information.

 🎯 Understanding Dynamic Cyber Attacks